sd0e/ThumbnailDownloader/README.md

 # ThumbnailDownloader
 Download video thumbnails from YouTube with this clean UI.
+Lots of other services coming soon!